This post is also available in:

 The Ponte Alto waterfall and gorge

 My favorite sight in Trento is the Orrido di Ponte Alto.
 Centuries ago, the Fersina river eroded a mountain into a deep gorge.
-Around 1500, the oldest waterworks in the world was built here to protect Trento against flooding.
+Around 1500, the oldest waterworks in the world were built here to protect Trento against flooding.
 Several attempts had been made, but time and again, the water reached Trentino.
-With the 40 meter high waterfalls and the dam, a lasting solution finally came.
+With the 40-meter-high waterfalls and the dam, a lasting solution finally came.
 The falls aren’t natural but man-made.

 You can only visit Ponte Alto with a guide.
 That costs only 6 euros, or 4 euros with the Trentino Guest Card – you can book online here.
 The guide will take you along the falls into the ravine, and you may even stand behind one of the waterfalls.
 Always behind a fence, of course.